farzadghanei/miniauth/README.rst

 When the Python package is installed, the `miniauth` CLI entrypoint is provided to manage and use a local database of users, using a SQLite backend.

+Features:

+* Passwords are stored salted and hashed.
+The hash is configurable per record, default is a secure choice (sha512)
+* Supports enabling/disabling users
+* Credentials can be specified in different ways: command line arguments, standard input, files
+* When used as a Python library, a custom storage can be used instead of default SQLite storage

 Here is how to create a user and password, then verifying the credentials: